umbraco/UmbracoDocs/umbraco-cms/tutorials/editors-manual/working-with-content/rich-text-editor.md

 ### Editing an Existing Table

+To edit the table after creating it:

+1. Click on the table.
-To edit the table after you have already created it, you need to click on it.
-A pop-up appears with different table properties and options.
-Alternatively, you can click on the **Table** button in the rich text editor toolbar.
+2. A pop-up appears with different table properties and options.
+3. Alternatively, you can click on the **Table** button in the RTE toolbar.

 ![Editing an Existing Table](images/Editing-an-existing-table-v11.png)